How to merge PDF files in Windows 10.

 When you merge PDFs with Adobe Acrobat online services, you shouldn’t have any trouble with the formatting of your PDF files.
 The formatting will stay the same, and the only hiccups you might encounter are needing to reorder or rotate the pages that you’ve merged.
 Keep reading to learn how to merge PDF files using Windows 10.

-How to combine PDF files in Windows 10.
+How to merge PDF files in Windows 10

 When you open a PDF in Windows 10, it opens with the operating system’s default viewer — Edge.
 You can easily view PDF files within Edge, but unfortunately, the app doesn’t allow you to combine multiple PDFs.
 Instead, you will need to use a third-party app or online tool.
-Here’s how to merge PDF files using Windows 10 with Adobe Acrobat online services:
+Here’s how to merge PDF files with Adobe Acrobat online: